 Later that year, Hector goes to the doctor for a hip replacement.
-Medicare will not pay for it.
+Medicare will not pay because he used the MSA funds.

-Hector will have to pay for the care himself or find another way get care.
+Hector will have to pay for the care himself or find another way to get care.

 An MSA can protect an injured worker from having to pay for medical costs on his or her own.